Refuel Your Knowledge on Holiday Scammers

 If something doesn’t feel right, walk away.

 No, really, you can just walk away.
-Something could be off about the kiosk other than the PINpad being different or seal being broken.
+Something could be off about the kiosk other than the PIN pad being different or the seal being broken.
 There might be a new cardboard box containing literature next to the gas pump that you don’t remember being there previously.
 Even if the kiosk doesn’t have a physical skimmer on it, scammers use these different types of distractions to conceal a pinhole camera that they will sometimes use to record you as you key in your PIN.
 If anything seems even remotely suspicious about the transaction or machine, walk away and contact the establishment where it’s located.
 As much as you might think you need the gas or cash right now, it’s not worth it to use a potentially compromised machine and possibly leave your funds up for grabs.

 Use common sense.

-Don’t forget, it’s YOUR money.
-Don’t feel bad about taking a couple extra minutes to make sure your transaction is legitimate.
-Try to avoid gas pumps that are out of sight of the clerk’s view, or use ATMs in areas that have good lighting with little traffic.
+Don’t forget; it’s YOUR money.
+Don’t feel bad about taking a couple of extra minutes to make sure your transaction is legitimate.
+Try to avoid gas pumps that are out of sight of the clerk’s view or use ATMs in areas that have good lighting with little traffic.
 When you can, pay for gas or complete your ATM transactions inside.
 There is a much less likelihood of your information being compromised when you are using a machine that is being consistently monitored.

 As if card fraud wasn’t already prevalent enough with online shopping, you can never be “too” cautious about protecting and spending your money.
-Just remember to use extra precaution this holiday season and to always take an extra look when using your credit or debit card on purchases.
+Just remember to use extra precautions this holiday season and to always take an extra look when using your Credit or Debit card on purchases.
 If you do fall victim to fraud, contact us immediately.
 We will ensure you receive a new card number to protect your assets and work to recover any funds that have been compromised.
 In the meantime, we’ll immediately issue you a temporary card so that you can continue making purchases while you wait for your new card.